Nikon says first-half sales beat expectations

-TOKYO Nikon's April-September sales and operating profit beat its expectations thanks to a healthy performance from its camera division, and advance orders for a new model are also better than expected, the company's president said on Wednesday.
+TOKYO, Oct 5 Nikon's (7731.T) April-September sales and operating profit beat its expectations thanks to a healthy performance from its camera division, and advance orders for a new model are also better than expected, the company's president said on Wednesday.

 "We are seeing no surprising changes at this point," Kimura said.
 "But with cameras it's going to be important to see what happens in the November to December shopping season.
 There is some evidence that dealers are putting off their purchases."